allegroflare/allegro_flare/README.md

 Current version - Development on v0.8.5

 AllegroFlare is a C++ framework based on the Allegro 5 game programming library.
-Several classes/functions are provided that are not dependent on using the framework.

 Simple Example
 ============